 Comfort and Safety

-On a zero-turn mower, comfort is essential, especially if you’re going to be sitting there for over an hour.
-Choose one with a padded seat and armrests to keep you comfortable and stave off operator fatigue.
+On a zero-turn mower, comfort is essential, especially if you’re going to seat there for over an hour you have to look for mower with comfortable seat.
+Choose one with a high back padded seat with armrests and cup holder to keep you comfortable in your mowing experience and stave off operator fatigue.
+Also, a mulching kit is basically a way to convert your tractor or push lawn mower into a mulcher or bagged with a 9-bushel triple bag collection system.

+Not only seat is important.
 Also, consider the foot area.
 If it’s important to you, check out units with anti-flip foot areas.
-Those with spacious foot areas can also make mowing your lawn comfortable.
+Those with spacious foot areas can also make your lawn mowing a comfortable ride.

-Also, check what safety features a mower has before you buy.
-Kill-switches, hour meter, automatic chokes, and flip prevention are some of the best features to look out for.
+Aside from comfortable seat, foot area, also, check what safety features a mower has before you buy.
+Kill-switches, hour meter, automatic chokes, parking brake, and flip prevention are some of the best features to look out for.

 Price and Warranty

-The lawnmower industry is on the rise, but you can still get the best zero turn mowers under 5000.
-However, you may not be able to get a good zero turn mower for less than 3000 dollars.
-At $5000 and below, you can get a mower with a two or three-year warranty, which is the least the manufacturer can do.
+The lawnmower industry is on the rise, but you can still get a great one for a lower price .
+However, you may not be able to get a good commercial zero turn mower under 5000 with 3 years warranty.
+At $5000 and below, you can get a mower with a two or 3 years warranty, which is the least the manufacturer can do.

 What is a Zero Turn Mower?